 This course is a comprehensive, step by step blueprint that leaves no digital stone unturned.

 One of the very best things about Project 24 is that it uses Jim and Ricky’s actual sites as examples.
 Most of the “Gurus” peddling overpriced training these days won’t reveal their sites.
-Instead, they use made-up examples in their courses which never seems to ring true.
+Instead, they use made-up examples in their courses which never seem to ring true.

 Actually getting to see the lessons in action on REAL and profitable websites really makes things CLICK for most beginners.